-Once you become an Enrolled Agent, it’s important you maintain your status from year to year.
-Enrolled Agents perform the following to maintain EA status:
+Once you become an Enrolled Agent, it’s important for you to maintain your status from year to year.
+Enrolled Agents are required to do the following to maintain their active EA status:

-- 2. Obtain 72 hours of continuing education every three years through an IRS approved continuing education provider.
+- 2. Obtain 72 hours of continuing education every three years through an IRS approved continuing education provider (such as Surgent, which offers IRS-approved live webinars, IRS-approved self-study courses, and cost-effective Continuing Education packages designed just for EAs).
 A minimum of 16 hours must be completed each year, 2 of which must be in ethics.

 - 3. Renew Enrolled Agent status every 3 years